Espergærde: History

 The name is first documented in 1555 as Esperegierde.
 The first part of the name refers to an older village, Asperød, meaning "clearing in an aspen forest"=. - g(k)ærde meaning "fenced", related to English: to gird, girdle, from an PIE word meaning to grasp or enclose.

 The original village consisted only of two or three farms located at the top of the coastal cliff.
 In about 1500, a fishing village with 6-8 houses developed on the beach.
 A road along the coast connected it to Skotterup and Snekkersten to the north and Humlebæk, Sletten to the south.
 From Espergærde a road travelled inland to the village of Mørdrup situated about 2 km from the coast.

 According to the land tax registration of 1682, 4 fishermen had reserved parts of the coastal area for fishing eel in Øresund, for which they had to pay 2 Danish rigsdaler in land taxes per year; 2 areas were uninhabited and 6 houses lacking additional land had to pay 1 rigsdaler in land taxes p.a.

 In feudal times, Espergærde, together with the villages Mørdrup and Tibberup, belonged to the mansion Krogerup situated to the south.
-The farmers in these villages had an obligation of corvée (unpaid, unfree intermittent labour for limited periods of time) towards the mansion, and the road from Mørdrup to the south towards Tibberup (and from here further on to Krogerup) still has the name "Hovvej", referring to these conditions, derived form the Danish term "hoveri".
+The farmers in these villages had an obligation of corvée (unpaid, unfree intermittent labour for limited periods of time) towards the mansion, and the road from Mørdrup to the south towards Tibberup (and from here further on to Krogerup) still has the name "Hovvej", referring to these conditions, derived from the Danish term "hoveri".
 Krogerup mansion was one of few private estates in North Zealand which mainly belonged to the crown.
 Along the coast line, and in front of the slope south of Espergærde harbour, fishermen's houses were built with easy access to the sea.
 Only a few of those houses are left, with Strandvejen 376 as one of the best preserved A typical fisherman's house from the early 1800.